brightredchilli/required_courses/lambda-app/README.md

 The project is deployed with scripts to rule them all.
 Scripts can be found in the scripts folder.

+# Set up for development

+To set the machine up for development, install pyenv and pyenv-virtualenv first.

+Then, create an env from Python 3.8 or higher

+`pyenv virtualenv required_courses`

+then be sure to set the local env name

+`pyenv local required_courses`

+Install dependencies:

+`pip install -r requirements.txt`

-`scripts/bundle`: Bundles the zip file for aws lambda distribution, produces a two zip files:
+scripts/bundle`: Bundles the zip file for aws lambda distribution, produces a two zip files:

 1. `lambda_distribution_layer.zip` : Bundles the dependencies for the app to be